elementary/houston/src/README.md

 This holds the code for the repository syslog server.
 This is used by nginx to record download counts of files in the repository.

+## worker/

+This is the worker process.
+It is responsible for building and releasing projects.